Foundational Practices for Hormone Health

 • Prioritize restful, quality sleep – Aim for a consistent bedtime and make your bedroom a device-free zone.
 This is when your body heals and restores.

 • Support gut health – Regular elimination is a great sign your digestive system is on track.
-A well-functioning gut impacts everything—including hormones.
+A well-functioning gut impacts everything – including hormones.

 • Move regularly – Include daily movement and strength training, and soak up some sunlight.
 Your hormones thrive when you move your body and spend time outdoors.

 • Incorporate mindful practices – Deep breathing, journaling, and walks in nature help you stay centered and grounded, even on hectic days. *Breathing exercises can be as little as 30-seconds long!
+Let me guide you through some relaxing meditations here.

 • Practice gratitude daily – It’s a simple yet powerful mindset shift that supports emotional well-being.